influxdata/community-templates/tomcat/readme.md

     - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
     - `INFLUX_ORG` - The name of your Organization.

-    In orden to use this Dashboard, you need to specify the address to the mySQL/MariaDB instance, also, you need to provide username and password in Telegraf Configuration.
+    In orden to use this Dashboard, you need to specify the address to the Apache Tomcat instance /manager/status/all?XML=true instance, also, you need to provide username and password in Telegraf Configuration.
 Please.
 Don't use "root", use a user with read only permissions.

 ## Contact